bump-sh/docs/src/_help/continuous-integration/cli.md

 Please check `bump diff --help` for full usage details.

-### The preview command
+### `bump preview [FILE]`

 When writing documentation, you might want to preview how it renders on Bump.sh.
 This is precisely the goal of the `preview` command: it will create temporary documentation with a unique URL, which will be available for a short period (30 minutes).

-Usage from a local OpenAPI or AsyncAPI document:
+Usage from a local OpenAPI or AsyncAPI file

 ```shell
 bump preview path/to/file.json
 ```

-You can also preview a document available via a URL:
+You can also preview a file available from a URL

 ```shell
 bump preview https://developers.bump.sh/source.yaml